ras-drive/Zion-Password-Manager/README.md

 sudo systemctl start docker.service
 ```

-In order to build and run docker easily you can just run
+Then you can run it with Docker Compose
-the provided docker shell script

 ```shell
 docker-compose up